Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 1.HPC

-When HPC0 or HPC1 ports is used to connect DPU, we advise platform disable HPC hardware cache-coherency, which could reduce DPU latency on HPC port.
+When HPC0 or HPC1 port is used to connect DPU, we advise platform disable HPC hardware cache-coherency, which could reduce DPU latency on HPC port.

-label the HPC ports with the type S_AXI_HP, instead of S_AXI_HPC in xsa.tcl file
+label the HPC ports with the type S_AXI_HP, instead of S_AXI_HPC in xsa.tcl file in your platform.

 ```
 S_AXI_HPC0_FPD {memport "S_AXI_HP" sptag "HPC0" memory "ps_e HPC0_DDR_LOW"}